sandeepshakya2019/ISE_1_Frontend/README.md

 **[Backend FinSphere](https://github.com/sandeepshakya2019/ISE_1_Backend)**

+**For Checking Purposes I created a  user with mobile no 9084043946 that doesn't require the OTP for this.
+If you want to create a new user since we are using free services to send the OTP on mobile number this requires a pre-verification of the number (Twilio service that I am using) so from the above account you can check all the features you want**

+**APK file is also available in the root directory**

 # 0. Gameplay Video Related to FinSphere App (On Local Host)

 - **Login and Register (with validation)** :

-- One key piece of information since we are using the free service of Twilio, i need to enter the mobile number in my Twilio account so that it can send the OTP

 https://github.com/user-attachments/assets/46c720c6-6832-4eb0-8087-cfaf6f39db70